9th8/up-to-date-real-world-haskell/19-error-handling.md

     ```

     Here, we can see our `safeTail` performed as expected.
 But what
     about infinite lists?
-We don\'t want to print out an infinite number
+We don't want to print out an infinite number
     of results, so we can test with `take 5 (tail [1..])` and a similar
     construction with `safeTail`: